-Cruising: Its compact cabin, headroom expanding pop-top, two opening hatches, sink with running water, multiple beds and enclosed toilet allow overnights and extended cruises.
+Cruising: Its cabin, with headroom expanding pop-top, two opening hatches, sink with running water, multiple beds and partially enclosed toilet allow overnights and extended cruises.

 Trailering: The Triad trailer, designed specifically for the Rhodes 22, allows cruises far from home.
 A horizontal V pushes centerboard and boat to center of trailer as it moves forward.
 So, like a motor boat, you can approach at low speed with CB down and ride up onto the trailer; little or no winching.
 The tongue can be extended as much as 8' for unusually shallow ramps.

-The mast raising/lowering system includes a winch and "crane" and is easily done by one person.
+The mast raising/lowering system includes a winch and "crane" and is easily done by 145 lb. old guy.